obscurename/youtube-dl-gui/README.md

 or:

 - Download youtube-dl-gui-updater and run it, it will download youtube-dl-gui into the same directory.
 It's recommended to still have these two files in a location you won't mess with, since there is no installer.
+You will still need to download ffmpeg.

 # Confirmed working sites